ViktoriaSvt/ViktoriaSvt/README.md

 #  About Me:
 Hi, I'm Viktoria.
-I have worked with both front-end and back-end development and love the challenge of solving complex problems.
+I have worked on various projects and love the challenge of solving complex problems.
 Programming is something I've grown to love, and I’m always excited to build well-thought-out systems.
 When I'm not coding, you'll probably find me out playing sports.

 ## What I'm Working On